Djambawa Marawili: Residency

 In October 2016, Djambawa Marawili worked as a resident artist at the University of Virginia.
 Marawili was glad to see popularity of Aboriginal art in United States, as Charlottesville is one of America's hotspots for Aboriginal Art.
 UVA Law students had the opportunity to witness and learn from his experience with the Blue Mud Bay sea rights case.
 During his residency, he collaborated with University of Virginia printmaking students to create new work.
 Two of Marawili's pieces now reside permanently in the Kluge-Ruhe Aboriginal Art Collection.
 Djambawa Marawili's residency at Charlottesville was reminiscent of when John Mawurndjal appeared on the cover of Time magazine in 2005.
-When John Mawurndjal appeared on Time magazine, he, in many ways, introduced Aboriginal and Arnehm Land art to the global art scene.
+When John Mawurndjal appeared on Time magazine, he, in many ways, introduced Aboriginal and Arnhem Land art to the global art scene.
 Djambawa's relationship with the University of Virginia and the greater Charlottesville area is a microcosm of the connection between Aboriginal Art and the European world.